Nicotinamide: Biochemistry

 Nicotinamide, as a part of the cofactor nicotinamide adenine dinucleotide (NADH / NAD+) is crucial to life.
 In cells, nicotinamide is incorporated into NAD+ and nicotinamide adenine dinucleotide phosphate (NADP+).
 NAD+ and NADP+ are cofactors in a wide variety of enzymatic oxidation-reduction reactions, most notably glycolysis, the citric acid cycle, and the electron transport chain.
 If humans ingest nicotinamide, it will likely undergo a series of reactions that transform it into NAD, which can then undergo a transformation to form NADP+.
 This method of creation of NAD+ is called a salvage pathway.
 However, the human body can produce NAD+ from the amino acid tryptophan and niacin without our ingestion of nicotinamide.

 NAD+ acts as an electron carrier that mediates the interconversion of energy between nutrients and the cell's energy currency, adenosine triphosphate (ATP).
 In oxidation-reduction reactions, the active part of the cofactor is the nicotinamide.
 In NAD+, the nitrogen in the aromatic nicotinamide ring is covalently bonded to adenine dinucleotide.
 The formal charge on the nitrogen is stabilized by the shared electrons of the other carbon atoms in the aromatic ring.
 When a hydride atom is added onto NAD+ to form NADH, the molecule loses its aromaticity, and therefore a good amount of stability.
 This higher energy product later releases its energy with the release of a hydride, and in the case of the electron transport chain, it assists in forming adenosine triphosphate.

 When one mole of NADH is oxidized, 158.2 kJ of energy will be released.

 Biological role

 Nicotinamide occurs as a component of a variety of biological systems, including within the vitamin B family and specifically the vitamin B3 complex.
 It is also a critically important part of the structures of NADH and NAD+, where the N-substituted aromatic ring in the oxidised NAD+ form undergoes reduction with hydride attack to form NADH.
 The NADPH/NADP+ structures have the same ring, and are involved in similar biochemical reactions.

-Nicotinamide can be methylated in the liver to biologically active 1-Methylnicotinamide when there's sufficient methyl donors.
+Nicotinamide can be methylated in the liver to biologically inactive 1-Methylnicotinamide when there are sufficient methyl donors.

 Food sources

-Niacinamide occurs in trace amounts mainly in meat, fish, nuts, and mushrooms, as well as to a lesser extent in some vegetables.
+Nicotinamide occurs in trace amounts mainly in meat, fish, nuts, and mushrooms, as well as to a lesser extent in some vegetables.
 It is commonly added to cereals and other foods.
-Many multivitamins contain 20–30mg of vitamin B3 and it is also available in higher doses.
+Many multivitamins contain 20–30 mg of vitamin B3 and it is also available in higher doses.